 Marketable securities are readily convertible to cash, are carried at fair value, and are classified as available-for-sale securities.
 The Group considers securities that will mature within one year as short-term investments.
 The change in unrealized gains and losses is recorded as a separate component of the change in net assets for GHC and GHO.
-The Foundation records the change in unrealized gains and losses in investment income.
-The cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity or, in the case of mortgage-backed securities, over the estimated life of the security.
+The Foundation records the change in unrealized gains and losses is adjusted for amortization of premiums and accretion of discounts to maturity or, in the case of mortgage-backed securities, over the estimated life of the security.
 The discount or premium is amortized using the effective-yield method.
 Such amortization and accretion is included in investment income.
 Realized gains or losses on sale are calculated using the first-in, first-out (FIFO) method and are recorded in investment income.
 The Group's investment transactions are recorded on a trade-date basis.